jethomson/SmartNoticeButton/README.md

 It will appear again if the device no longer has access to your WiFi network (e.g. password changed).

 Now any computer or phone on your WiFi network will be able to control the device be visiting smartbutton.local.

+**LEDs config**

+LEDs number is the count of LEDs in your strip.

+LEDs offset is the LED index you want to treat as if it was the start of your LED strip.
+Since there are physical limitations on where the actual start of the strip can be, the software lets you shift the apparent location of LED 0 to make the visual patterns have a more pleasing orientation.

+**VoiceRSS API Key**

+[Voice RSS](https://voicerss.org/) offers a free API key for their TTS service with a limit of 350 requests per day.
+The sign up process is simple and only requires an email address.

 **Setting the timezone**